keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 ## Step 6: Deploy Keptn Web Service App

-The cloud automation workshop sample installation creates a project called keptnwebservice.
+The cloud automation workshop sample installation creates a project called devopstools.
 It is a very simply web app that allows you to trigger evaluations or delivery sequences without the need to use a keptn CLI.
 We introduced this as many attendees have restrictions in downloading the CLI or accessing the bastion host.

 To trigger the deployment of this app you have to do this once:
 ```
-keptn trigger delivery --project=keptnwebservice --service=keptnwebservice --image=grabnerandi/keptnwebservice:1.0.0
+keptn trigger delivery --project=devopstools --service=keptnwebservice --image=grabnerandi/keptnwebservice:1.0.0
 ```

 ## Executing some samples for the workshop